-Vaccinations: Yellow Fever vaccine is required.
-Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
-Hepatitis B vaccine is also recommended for those who may have sexual contact, tattoos or require medical treatment.
+Vaccinations: Yellow Fever vaccine required.
+Hepatitis B vaccine recommended.
+Be up-to-date on all vaccinations recommended by U.S. Centers for Disease Control and Prevention.

 Further health information:

-Road Conditions and Safety: Outside of Kinshasa and other main cities, most roads are not drivable, even with an off-road vehicle.
-Road conditions are generally poor and deteriorate significantly during the rainy season from October to May.
-Traffic safety is hazardous due to lack of infrastructure, poorly trained/disciplined drivers, inadequately maintained vehicles, and indifference among many drivers toward the safety of pedestrians and cyclists.
-When traveling outside Goma and Bukavu, you should travel in a convoy and avoid all travel after dark due to the threat of roadside hoodlums.
+Road Conditions and Safety: Outside of main cities, most roads are not drivable, even with an off-road vehicle.
+Road conditions are poor and deteriorate significantly during the rainy season from October to May.
+Traffic is hazardous due to lack of infrastructure, poorly trained drivers, poor maintenance, and indifference toward pedestrians and cyclists.
+Outside of Goma and Bukavu, travel in a convoy and avoid all travel after dark.

-Traffic Laws: You will need an international driving permit to drive in the DRC.
+Traffic Laws: An international driving permit is necessary to drive in the DRC.
 Use of cell phones while driving is prohibited.

 Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
-If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed directly to the nearest police station or gendarmerie to report the incident.
-Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.
+If in danger, leave the scene and proceed directly to the nearest police station.
+Do not stop at the scene of an accident, as mobs can develop quickly.